UK Brexit Postponed VAT Accounting PVA and VAT return

 - duty suspension

-Traders can account for import VAT on your VAT Return when you release excise goods for use in the UK - also known as ‘released for home consumption’.
+Traders can account for import VAT on the VAT Return when they release excise goods for use in the UK - also known as ‘released for home consumption’.
 This includes when goods are released from an excise warehouse after being in duty suspense since the point of import.

 Import Consignments not exceeding £135

-The UK's HMRC intends to require ecommerce sellers, or their facilitating marketplaces, to charge VAT at the point of sale on imported goods (consignments) not exceeding £135.
+The UK's HMRC now requires since 1 January 2021 ecommerce sellers, or their facilitating marketplaces, to charge VAT at the point of sale on imported goods (consignments) not exceeding £135.
 This is instead of paying import VAT.
-At the same time, the existing VAT exemption on parcels not exceeding £15 will be removed.
+At the same time, the existing VAT exemption on parcels not exceeding £15 was removed.